The complete guide to becoming a substitute teacher.

 There are several reasons people choose to become substitute teachers.
 Here are a few of them to consider:

-• Ease of entry.
+- Ease of entry.
 You might be surprised to learn that you rarely need a teaching degree to become a substitute teacher.
 In many states, you don’t need any college experience – only a high school diploma or equivalent.
 It’s also true that most school districts do not require you to have any prior teaching experience.

-• Community and connection.
+- Community and connection.
 Community is important.
 One of the things many love about substitute teaching is that they have fun and enjoy connecting with other coworkers.
 Many even make lifelong friends and colleagues.

 Substitute teaching is the ideal path to a teaching career.

-It’s common for those who substitute teach to enjoy it so much that they choose to pursue a teaching degree and a full-time teaching job.
+It’s common for those who substitute teach to enjoy it so much that they choose to pursue a teaching degree—and ultimately a full-time teaching job.
 Substitute teaching is an excellent way for prospective teachers to gain experience and boost their resumes when they’re ready to land a job out of college.
 Here are a few more reasons why substitute teaching is perfect for those pursuing a teaching career:

-• You can narrow down your options.
+- You can narrow down your options.
 You have a lot to consider when it comes to being a teacher, from your area of focus and the grade level you want to teach to the type of school you want to teach in and more.
 Substitute teaching allows you to narrow down your options through hands-on experience.

 Substitute teacher duties and responsibilities.

 It goes without saying that substitute teaching means filling in for teachers when they’re absent, and in turn, you’ll be working with students.
 But what does that really mean?
-Some of the key duties and responsibilities of substitute teachers include taking attendance, following lesson plans provided by the teacher, assigning homework, and supervising students in classroom.
+Some of the key duties and responsibilities of substitute teachers include taking attendance, following lesson plans provided by the teacher, assigning homework, and supervising students in a classroom.

 Generally, as a short-term substitute teacher, you won’t develop lesson plans, grade papers, or communicate with parents.
 That’s the job of the teacher or school district.
 Long-term substitute teachers are more likely to take on these responsibilities after being assigned to do so by a school administrator.